egnha/dub/README.md

 and
 [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
 While R has no such feature, using a custom operator to do this has long been a folklore method.
-The earliest implementation that I could find is due to [Gabor Grothendieck](https://stat.ethz.ch/pipermail/r-help/2004-June/053343.html) (2004).
+To my knowledge, the earliest implementation is by [Gabor Grothendieck](https://stat.ethz.ch/pipermail/r-help/2004-June/053343.html) (2004).